ahoucbvtw/RegiFamily_shiny/README.md

 I was build a simple CNN to identify the **Legendary Titans**：**Regirock**, **Registeel**, **Regice**, **Regieleki**,  **Regidrago** these 5 pokemons  in Switch Game Pokemon Sword and Shield.

-Then use this model to encounter their shiny type automatically.
+Then use this model to encounter their shiny style automatically.

 **Result_NotShiny：**